-It may seem like a mistake to transfer the rich sofrito into the large pot of lentils and their cooking water, but all the liquid is necessary so the pasta will cook right in the sauce.
+It might seem like a mistake to transfer the rich sofrito into the large pot of lentils and their cooking water, but all the liquid is necessary so the pasta will cook right in the sauce.
 For best results, use a good-quality tomato puree.

 Grated cheese is not usually served with this, but a sharp pecorino would be good.